termie/farmboy/README.rst

 test changes.

-Contrail suggests starting with a pretty standard-looking setup of having an HAProxy server that backends to a multiple Nginx servers that in turn backend to your app servers that backend to a single database [TODO].
+Contrail suggests starting with a pretty standard-looking setup of having an HAProxy server that backends to multiple Nginx servers that in turn backend to your app servers that backend to a single database [TODO].
 This forces you to consider (and allows you to check) the implications of multiple app servers, concurrency and caching.